Rent safe and private dog parks hosted by locals

 How to Treat Puppy Leash Aggression thumbnail

-Are leash aggression and leash reactivity the same thing?
+1) Are leash aggression and leash reactivity the same thing?

-Everyone’s favorite answer here: It depends.
+Everyone’s favorite answer: It depends.

-• Leash reactivity can be a broader term that encompasses a range of behaviors exhibited by a dog while on a leash.
-Reactivity can include not only traditionally-considered aggressive behaviors but also fearful, anxious, or overly excited emotional responses.
-Per Sniffspot's proprietary survey research, 66% of dogs are reported by their guardians to be reactive — and 65% of these dogs are leash reactive specifically.
+Leash reactivity can be a broader term.
+Reactivity might encompass a range of behaviors your dog exhibits while on a leash—not only traditionally aggressive behaviors but also fearful, anxious, or overly excited emotional responses.

-Both refer to undesirable behaviors (like barking, growling, lunging, whining and pulling) your puppy might show when they encounter a specific trigger (like other pets, strangers, bikes, or cars) on leash — so in this article we’ll treat both terms the same way.
+Both "leash aggression" and "leash reactivity" refer to undesirable behaviors (like barking, growling, lunging, whining and pulling) your puppy might show when they encounter a specific trigger (like other pets, strangers, bikes, or cars) on leash.
+In this article we’ll use both terms interchangeably.

-What's at the root of most leash aggression and leash reactivity?
+2) What's at the root of most leash aggression and leash reactivity?

 More often than not, leash reactivity is caused by one of two major F-words: Fear and Frustration.